-If the option holder is the Client, i.e. the client buys the call or put option, the value determined in the manner described above will be at least 0 from the client's point of view, but in the case of a call transaction, it may also be a positive amount without limit and in the case of a put transaction it may be the full strike price.
-However, if the option holder is the Bank, i.e. the client writes the call or put option, the value determined in the manner described above will be 0 at the most, from the client's point of view, but in the case of a call transaction, it may also be a negative value without limit and in the case of a put transaction it may be the full strike price.
+If the option holder is the Client, i.e. the Client buys the call or put option, the value determined in the manner described above will be at least 0 from the Client's point of view, but in the case of a call transaction, it may also be a positive amount without limit and in the case of a put transaction it may be the full strike price.
+However, if the option holder is the Bank, i.e. the Client writes the call or put option, the value determined in the manner described above will be 0 at the most, from the Client's point of view, but in the case of a call transaction, it may also be a negative value without limit and in the case of a call transaction it may be the full strike price.

-If the individual foreign exchange option transaction is not a European, plain vanilla transaction, upon determining its value, the special features of the given transaction - in addition to the factors mentioned above - are also taken into consideration, thus in the case of barrier options, particularly the barrier events (during the term of the option, the option becomes valid or invalid upon reaching a predetermined price).
-Barrier events are observed according to the type of barrier used in the transaction.
-In the case of a window barrier, observations are made over a single continuous period (window) within the duration of the transaction.
-In the case of barrier transactions integrated within a strategy (see Section C.2), the barrier event is construed separately for each Individual Transaction.
+If the foreign exchange option Individual Transaction is not a European plain vanilla transaction, in addition to the above, the specific characteristics of the given transaction are also taken into account in determining its value, as such in the case of barrier-type options, in particular barrier events (the option will be valid or expire when a certain price level is reached during the term of the option).
+Barrier events are monitored based on the barrier type of the transaction.
+In the case of a window barrier, in a single continuous time interval (window) within the term of the transaction.
+In the case of barrier transactions that are strategically aligned with each other (see Section C.2), the barrier event is interpreted separately for the Individual Transaction.